 A diagnosis of dementia will have a big impact on a person, their carer and their family.
-It can be upsetting, but a diagnosis can also come as a relief because it means you can plan ahead.
+When you are diagnosed with dementia, you can start having treatment and planning ahead.

-There are practical things you can do to support the person with dementia.
+There are practical things you can do to support a person with dementia.
 For example, you can:

 - find out about care options, including residential care

-A good place to start finding information about dementia is Alzheimer’s Australia.
-They can provide you with information about any type of dementia and about the services that support the person with dementia, and their families and carers, throughout the course of the illness.
+A good place to start finding information about dementia is Dementia Australia.
+They can provide you with information about different types of dementia and about what support services are available.
 They also produce help sheets especially for family and friends, which provide information about dementia and ways to help.

-Visit the Alzheimer’s Australia website or call the National Dementia Helpline on 1800 100 500.
+Visit the Dementia Australia website or call the National Dementia Helpline on 1800 100 500.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: October 2018